Aircraft IT OPS Issue 67: Q1 2026

 A single integrated system

 As we manage the runway database in a spreadsheet, we wanted to integrate it into one system, so airport and obstacle data can be managed together.
-When obstacle data or runway data is updated, we have to reflect it in the EHV [or EFB?] database.
+When obstacle data or runway data is updated, we have to reflect it in the EFB database.
 Also, we needed an export function, in order to be able to update the database faster.

 COLLABORATION PAYS OFF

 We decided to develop this system with NABLA Mobility, a Japan-based startup company.
 Peach already has a long-standing collaboration with NABLA Mobility on fuel-mitigation and turbulence avoidance projects, including an EFB (Electronic Flight Bag) solution.
-Given that we are used to working together, Peach Aviation decided to collaborate with NABLA Mobility to develop a semi-automated obstacle data system for reliable, faster and efficient processing.
+Given that we are used to working together, Peach Aviation decided to collaborate with NABLA Mobility to develop a semi-automated obstacle data system, illustrated in figure 8, for reliable, faster and efficient processing.
 NABLA Mobility’s turbulence avoidance system already works on an iPad, which is convenient to use, and we knew that they offered good support and understood our needs.

 Figure 8